fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 - client machines ready to receive Windows images

 In our case, we'll install MDT on our WDS server but this is not mandatory.
-We could install the Deployment Workbench on a workstation, and have the Deployment share hosted on the WDS server or on a file server.
+We could install the "Deployment Workbench" component on a workstation, and have the Deployment share hosted on the WDS server or on a file server.

 ### Installing and configuring MDT to deploy W11